AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 ## Grids
 ### Major and Minor

-There are two types of grids in AnyChart - major grid and minor grid.
+There are two types of grids in AnyChart - {api:anychart.charts.Cartesian#grid}major grid{api} and {api:anychart.charts.Cartesian#minorGrid}minor grid{api}.
 To enable grid you have to specify:

 ```
   chart.minorGrid().enabled(true);
   chart.grid().enabled(true);
 ```

-For each grid you can define line style:
+For each grid you can define {api:anychart.grids.Linear#stroke}line style{api}:

 ```
  chart.grid().stroke('black');